meringlab/FlashWeave.jl/README.md

 ## Basic usage ##

-OTU tables can be provided in several formats, such as delimited formats (".csv", ".tsv"), Julia-specific JLD (".jld") and BIOM (".biom").
+OTU tables can be provided in several formats, such as delimited formats (".csv", ".tsv"), Julia-specific JLD2 (".jld2") and BIOM (".biom").
 Meta data should be provided as delimited format.
 IMPORTANT NOTE: FlashWeave treats rows of the table as observations (i.e. samples) and columns as variables (i.e. OTUs or meta variables), consistent with the majority of statiscal and machine-learning applications, but in contrast to several other microbiome analysis frameworks.

 To learn an interaction network, you can do